atawhaidigital/pdf2csv/README.md

 https://pdf2csv-qb1w.onrender.com/

 ## The Problem
-Manual data extraction from PDFs using Python libraries like pymupdf or tabula is often a "hardcoded" nightmare.
+Manual data extraction from PDFs using Python libraries such as PyMuPDF or Tabula is often a "hardcoded" nightmare.
 When table structures, page ranges, or column counts change, data scientists are forced to manually edit extraction scripts, leading to a slow and error-prone workflow.

 ## Features
 - Local PDF table extraction using PyMuPDF (fitz).